Would you like to see what we have written on a subject? Use the search below.

 "All the words of my mouth are just; none of them is crooked or perverse.
 To the discerning all of them are right; they are faultless to those who have knowledge."
 Pr.
 8:8-9

-In this lesson we will look at doing a Word Study.
+In this lesson, we will look at doing a Word Study.
 Every word in Scripture is divinely inspired.
-The Holy Spirit choose certain words and not others to express His thoughts and will.
-In a Word Study we examine the words used, what they mean, and how the Holy Spirit used them in Scripture to communicate the mind of God.
-Sometimes the meaning of a verse is so plain that a Word Study doesn't matter, on the other hand, there are many times when the knowledge of the meaning and shades of meaning of a word can add additional insight that is not obvious at first glance.
+The Holy Spirit chose certain words and not others to express His thoughts and will.
+In a Word Study, we examine the words used, what they mean, and how the Holy Spirit used them in Scripture to communicate the mind of God.
+Sometimes the meaning of a verse is so plain that a Word Study doesn't matter; on the other hand, there are many times when the knowledge of the meaning and shades of meaning of a word can add additional insight that is not obvious at first glance.
 Remember the fish!

-For example, in John 21:15-17 where Jesus asked Peter if he loved Him our English versions say “love” each time.
-In the Greek Peter and Jesus used different words for love until the third time when Jesus used the word that Peter had been using.
+For example, in John 21:15-17, where Jesus asks Peter if he loves Him, our English versions consistently use the word “love” each time.
+In the Greek, Peter and Jesus used different words for love until the third time, when Jesus used the word that Peter had been using.
 A word study would reveal the two different words used and their different shades of meaning.

-To do a Word Study you need three tools: Your Bible, an exhaustive concordance with Hebrew and Greek Words [like Strongs], and a Bible Dictionary.
-You may want to review Lesson 12 on how to use a concordance.
+To do a Word Study, you need three tools: Your Bible, an exhaustive concordance with Hebrew and Greek Words [like Strongs], and a Bible Dictionary.
+You may want to review Lesson 12, which covers how to use a concordance.
 A Bible Dictionary is important because it will give a more detailed definition than is found in a concordance.
-There are several on-line ones available, although not all words are listed in a Dictionary.
+There are several online ones available, although not all words are listed in a Dictionary.

-You may want to download the example Word Study Chart to refer to as you read the following instructions.
+You can download the example Word Study Chart to refer to as you read the following instructions.

-For step two take a quick look down at the numbers in the physical SEC.
-This tells us that there are many different words which have been translated as "faint."
-A look at the on-line SEC will tell us that "faint" appears 41 times in the KJV, but we would have to look up each verse to see which Hebrew or Greek word was used.
+For step two, take a quick look down at the numbers in the physical SEC.
+This tells us that there are many different words that have been translated as "faint."
+A look at the online SEC tells us that "faint" appears 41 times in the KJV, but we would have to look up each verse to see which Hebrew or Greek word was used.
 Open the Hebrew lexicon.
 Search for the word "faint."
-This will give you a list of all the Hebrew words which are translated "faint."
+This will provide you with a list of all the Hebrew words that are translated as "faint."
 [Note: each word is listed twice, once for its appearance in the KJV and once for its appearance in the New American Standard Version.
-For our purposes we are using the KJV.]
-In the on-line versions both the concordance and lexicons are combined to give the same information so it is easier to use the concordance.
+For our purposes, we are using the KJV.]
+In the online versions, both the concordance and lexicons are combined to give the same information, so it is easier to use the concordance.

-If you are using the on-line SEC you will need to look up every verse which appears under your search term of "faint" and then click on the word "faint" in the actual verse.
-That will give you the information you need.
-On your Word Study Chart record the Strong's Number, the word name, the main definition, other words which are used to translate this word, and the Scripture reference.
-Go to the next reference and repeat.
+If you are using the online SEC, you will need to look up every verse which appears under your search term of "faint" and then click on the word "faint" in the actual verse.
+That will provide you with the necessary information.
+On your Word Study Chart, record the Strong's Number, the word name, the main definition, other words which are used to translate this word, and the Scripture reference.
+Go to the following reference and repeat.

-When you are finished the Old Testament words draw two or three lines across the chart and then begin with the New Testament words.
+When you are finished with the Old Testament, draw two or three lines across the chart and then begin with the New Testament words.

 If you are using a physical SEC, record each Strong's number, and record all the references for that number.
 Then look the number up in the back of the SEC and record the name, the definition, and other ways this word is translated.

-A look at our example completed Word Study Chart for "faint" shows that many Hebrew words are translated as "faint" with meanings varying from sickness, to exhaustion, to discouragement.
-In the New Testament there are only two words which are translated as "faint."
+A look at our example completed Word Study Chart for "faint" reveals that many Hebrew words are translated as "faint," with meanings ranging from sickness to exhaustion to discouragement.
+In the New Testament, there are only two words which are translated as "faint."

 1. Choose one of the Hebrew/Greek words and search out more detailed definitions in dictionaries and lexicons.
-This is good to study word usage.
-You would be looking for how the Bible uses a certain word and what context.
+This is good for studying word usage.
+You would be looking for how the Bible uses a particular word and in what context.
 For example, does the Hebrew word for “day” always mean a 24-hour day?
-If not, are there clues in the verses to tell us when it is used as a 24-hour day and went it is not?
+If not, are there clues in the verses to tell us when it is used as a 24-hour day and when it is not?

-2. Choose one of the Hebrew/Greek words and look up all the references that use that word, doing a devotional study on each passage in light of the word definition.
+2. Choose one of the Hebrew/Greek words and look up all the references that use that word, doing a devotional study on selected passages in light of the word's definition.

-3. Choose one of the Hebrew/Greek words and look up verse[s] which use that word and analyze the verse or chapter.
+3. Choose one of the Hebrew/Greek words and look up verse[s] that use that word and analyze the verse or chapter.

 4. Do another Word Study